MicrosoftDocs/dynamics365smb-docs/business-central/across-working-with-powerbi.md

 ms.topic: get-started
 ms.devlang: al
-ms.search.keywords: account schedule, analysis, reporting, financial report, business intelligence, KPI ms.date: 01/22/2024 ms.author: jswymer ms.service: dynamics-365-business-central
+ms.search.keywords: account schedule, analysis, reporting, financial report, business intelligence, KPI ms.date: 01/31/2024 ms.author: jswymer ms.service: dynamics-365-business-central
 ---
 # Work with Power BI reports in [!INCLUDE [prod_short](includes/prod_short.md)]

-In this article, you learn some of the basics about working with reports (about viewing Power BI reports, including scorecards and dashboards), in Power BI that use [!INCLUDE [prod_short](includes/prod_short.md)] as a data source.
+In this article, you learn some of the basics about working with reports.
+This includes viewing Power BI reports inside [!INCLUDE [prod_short](includes/prod_short.md)] (including scorecards and dashboards), and editing Power BI reports that use [!INCLUDE [prod_short](includes/prod_short.md)] as a data source.
 The article discusses some aspects that will help you get started as a [!INCLUDE[prod_short](includes/prod_short.md)] user.
 For general guidelines and instructions about using Power BI, see [Power BI documentation for consumers](/power-bi/consumer).

 ## Overview